SUPERLenn/multi-stock-ml-comparison/README.md

 ## Disclaimer

 ⚠️ **Important**: This project is for educational and research purposes only.
 It is not financial advice.
 Past performance does not guarantee future results.
-The negative R² values indicate that short-term stock return prediction remains extremely challenging.
+The moderate prediction accuracy indicates that short-term stock return prediction remains extremely challenging.
 Always consult with qualified financial professionals before making investment decisions.

 ---